SSWConsulting/SSW.Rules.Content/rules/do-you-add-the-application-name-in-the-sql-server-connection-string/rule.md

 ---

 You should always add the application name to the connection string so that SQL Server will know which application is connecting, and which database is used by that application.
-This will also allow SQL Profiler to trace individual application which helps you monitor performance or resolve conflicts.
+This will also allow SQL Profiler to trace individual applications which helps you monitor performance or resolve conflicts.

 <!--endintro-->